tomaschyly/tch_appliable_core/README.md

 # tch_appliable_core

-Flutter core package used by [Tomas Chyly](https://tomas-chyly.com/en/) & [appliable.eu](https://appliable.eu/).
+Flutter core package used by [Tomas Chyly](https://tomas-chyly.com/en/) & partners/clients.
 Contains common functionality to get started faster & consistently.
+There are a number of useful utils for use in your projects.

 This package includes example, in this example you should be able to see basic usage of features provided by this package.
 If some instructions are not clear enough, then analyse usage inside the example.